 IF YOU NEED HELP NOW, DIAL 2-1-1.

-We encourage everyone to monitor local, state, and federal outlets for the most up-to-date information regarding the outbreak and how to protect yourself and your family.
-Below are links to the Center for Disease Control and Prevention (CDC), the South Dakota Department of Health (SD-DOH), and the World Health Organization (WHO).
+We can all work to reduce the spread of COVID-19 by staying informed and taking the necessary steps in prevention.
+Please continue to monitor local, state, and federal outlets for the most up-to-date information about how to protect yourself and your family.
+Below are the links to the Center for Disease Control and Prevention (CDC), the South Dakota Department of Health (SD-DOH), and the World Health Organization (WHO).